 I have worked for Legal Aid in Miami, FL, operated a solo business and family law practice in Florida and worked for the Department of Children and Families ("DCF") in Palm Beach County.
 I also met my husband in West Palm Beach.
 We moved to Chattanooga, TN in 2005, where I worked for DCS as an assistant general counsel.
 Since moving to Chattanooga, I have practiced llaw in Hamilton, Bradley, Polk, Anderson, Sullivan, and Sequatchie Counties.

 While working for DCS, I became certified through the National Association of Counsel for Children ("NACC") as a Child Welfare Law Specialist.
 Since leaving DCS in 2012, I have received numerous appointments as a Guardian Ad Litem in Hamilton County Circuit, Juvenile, and Chancery Courts, where I advocate for the best interests of children in high conflict cases.

 I have also had ignificant appellate and administrative law experience.
 I sucessfuly overturned a DCS substantiation or indication in Bristol, TN and have represented several people in administrative law hearings.

 I also won a termination of parental rights case for my grandparent clients through writing a brief and making an oral argument at the Court of Appeals in Knoxville.
 I have a small criminal and juvenile delinquency practice also since 2017, I have been designated as a Rule 31 listed Family Mediator by the Tennessee Supreme Court, and I have mediated a variety of family cases, including juvenile cases.
 I love mediation most of all.
 It can be a very empowering process.

-Some of Kathy's current community involvement includes the following:
+My current community involvement includes the following:

 - advisory board member for the Partnership Visitation Center

-- member of the Chattanooga and Tennessee Bar Associations.
+- member of the Tennessee Bar Association

 - volunteer with Hamilton County Youth Court